Skip to main content

 • Premium Vista Balcony* (9C)

 Carnival’s Premium balcony staterooms are larger than standard balcony cabins onboard.
 You will find that both the room and stateroom are bigger.
-If you are looking to splurge, these Premium balconies will cost you more than a standard balcony but you will have more space for your sailing.
+If you are looking to splurge, these Premium balconies will cost you more than a standard balcony but will have more space for your sailing.
 You can also get a Premium balcony with an obstructed view.

-*Premium Vista Balconies are unique balconies onboard on Dream, Conquest, and Sunshine Class ships.
+*Premium Vista Balconies are unique balconies onboard aboard Dream, Conquest, and Sunshine Class ships.
 Premium Vista balconies are located on the aft of the ship and feature a massive balcony that wraps around the side of the ship; however, the size of the stateroom itself is the same as a standard balcony.

 Available: Most Carnival ships, excluding Mardi Gras, Carnival Celebration, Carnival Jubilee, Carnival Paradise, and Carnival Elation